wlbr/wlbr.github.io/_posts/blog/2020-09-12-osx-path-variables.md

 ## Problems having double path elements in $PATH ?

-Adding the desired path components `/ect/paths.d` sets the path for applications and unix-like command-line programs.
+Adding the desired path components to `/ect/paths.d` sets the path for applications _and_ unix-like command-line programs.
 So there is not really a need to manipulate the path variable in your .bashrc.
 This will end up in duplicate entries.

 But in case you want to share the .bashrc with between multiple machine, maybe a Linux, you may use the following shell function to add each single path component to the $PATH.
 So instead of the typical `export $PATH=$PATH:/my/new/pathcomponent` you simply type `addPath /my/new/pathcomponent`.
 The function will add its argument only if it isn't already part of $PATH.